 Perhaps the biggest risk of using a homeopathic treatment for diabetes is the danger of someone stopping use of the prescriptions they need to manage diabetes.
 While waiting to see if the homeopathic remedy works, their condition could get much worse.
 They could develop serious complications as well.

 Possible complications of diabetes include:

-Diabetes is life-threatening if not treated.
+Diabetes is life threatening if untreated.

-Meet with your doctor before taking any homeopathic medicine.
+Also, connect with your doctor before taking any homeopathic medicine.
 During your appointment, be sure to discuss the remedy to make sure it doesn’t pose a risk of side effects or drug interactions.